Best French Press Coffee Makers of 2019

-A glass carafe is pretty, but it won’t keep your coffee warm as well as a double-wall stainless steel French press.
+Glass french presses are pretty, but won’t keep your coffee warm as well as a double-wall stainless steel press.

 However, if you feel particularly driven towards glass, breathe easy, because unless you plan to let your coffee sit for more than ten minutes, the amount of heat lost in a glass coffee press isn’t too significant.
 If you pour it into an insulated travel mug the moment you push down the plunger, choosing a glass or stainless steel press makes no difference.

-Between these two choices, stainless steel offers you more control over temperature for a longer period of time, and this may be good for someone brewing for more than themselves.
+Between these two choices stainless steel offers you more control over temperature for a longer period of time (1) and this may be good for someone brewing for more than themselves.

 If you’re the one responsible for the morning coffee for you and your special someone, ensuring that their coffee will stay hot - no matter how long they take doing God knows what in the bathroom - can be the key to a happy morning.

-Also, stainless steel is orders of magnitude more accident-proof than a glass carafe (...yes, we're speaking from personal experience here).
+Also, stainless steel is orders of magnitude more accident-proof than glass carafes (...yes, we're speaking from personal experience here).

-Although the glass often used in French presses - borosilicate glass - isn’t as fragile as momma’s fancy wine glasses, it’s still glass, which, as science still maintains, is more prone to breaking than steel.
+Although the glass often used in press pots - borosilicate glass - isn’t as fragile as momma’s fancy wine glasses, it’s still glass, which, as science still maintains, is more prone to breaking than steel.

 Design & Comfort